awsdocs/amazon-vpc-user-guide/doc_source/WorkWithRouteTables.md

 1. On the **Subnet associations** tab, choose **Edit subnet associations**\.

-1. Select the check box for the subnet to associate with the route table, and then choose **Save associations**\.
+1. Select the check box for the subnet to associate with the route table\.

+1. Choose **Save associations**\.

 **To associate a subnet with a route table using the command line**
 + [associate\-route\-table](https://docs.aws.amazon.com/cli/latest/reference/ec2/associate-route-table.html) \(AWS CLI\)